Earthcomputer/unpick-v3-parser/spec.md

 ### Identify targets
 Every expression and sub-expression in the syntax tree of the method body is associated to a group.
 In addition, every parameter and local variable is associated to a group.
 All expressions and variables are initially assigned to the default group.
 Then:

+#### Annotated elements
+For the purpose of identifying targets, all elements that are annotated with a target annotation in the unpick file are considered to be targets in their own right.
+This includes both referenced fields, method return types, and method parameters, and the return type and parameters of the enclosing method.
+It also includes local variables, which are not possible to otherwise target in an unpick file.

 #### Enclosing method parameters
 Search for if the enclosing method or any method it overrides or implements is a target method in the unpick file.
 For each target parameter, assign the group of that parameter in the method to the group specified in the unpick file.